domu904/katanspec/README.md

 - now, when you open a `cs` file, typing `if<tab>` will expand to the block above.
 - for more snippets goto: https://github.com/honza/vim-snippets/tree/master/snippets

 - Omnisharp.
-Intellesence for VIM (the vimrc provided above in this set of instructions will work with Omnisharp, you juse need to install the plugin).
+Intellesence for VIM (the vimrc provided above in this set of instructions will work with Omnisharp, you just need to install the plugin).
   - go here for install instructions https://github.com/nosami/Omnisharp

 ##DONE!
 Now to start a kata